 A NorDig iDTV or NorDig HEVC iDTV is, by definition, capable of receiving and decoding the relevant NorDig broadcast signals.
 Whilst NorDig recognises that specifying the HDMI input connector requirements on iDTVs is generally beyond its scope, for the avoidance of doubt the NorDig iDTV (1) shall include at least one HDMI 1.4b [38] or later version input while a NorDig HEVC iDTV (1) shall include at least one HDMI 2.0b [xx] or later version input.

-Note: A NorDig with
+Note: A NorDig iDTV or NorDig HEVC iDTV may have several other HDMI inputs with HDMI-versions which at the manufacturer’s discretion, may or may not be compliant with HDMI 1.4b or HDMI 2.0b, or later versions.

+Note 1: <maybe add exceptions for smaller TV sets, portable, IRDs with external PSU or similar OR change the definition of a NorDig iDTV OR skip all exceptions inside the functional requirement sections and have exceptions listed in intro or such>

+The NorDig STB and the NorDig HEVC STB

-The NorDig STBs shall have at least one High-Definition Multimedia Interface (HDMI) with type A output connectorsupporting displays that comply with the DigitalEurope HD-Ready requirements [5] and the High Definition Multimedia Interface [38].Video Output and Display
+NorDig STBs shall have at least one High-Definition Multimedia Interface (HDMI) with type A output connector compliant with HDMI v1.4b or later [38] for the (non-HEVC) NorDig STB and compliant with HDMI v2.0b [xx] or later for the NorDig HEVC STB.

+Video Output and Display

-NorDig STB
+The NorDig STB

 The NorDig STB shall recognise E-EDID information provided by the display and subsequently follow the below requirements.